-Did you know animal bodies are also symmetrical inside?
+Did you know animal bodies are symmetrical inside?
+Well sort of 🙂

 We will use the megafauna to illustrate this point.

 Ninja One – What is this ‘megafauna’ of which you speak?

 Ninja Two – ‘Megafauna’ is giant (mega) animal life (fauna).

 Giraffe, elephant, rhinoceros, hippopotamus & whales are all examples of modern megafauna.